 The most important rule here is the meta-rule, code in the style of the surrounding code.
 In the frontend, we use std::string/char for UTF-8 and string16/char16 for UTF-16 on all platforms.
 Even though std::string is encoding agnostic, we only put UTF-8 into it. std::wstring/wchar_t is banned in cross-platform code (in part because it's differently-sized on different platforms), and only allowed in Windows-specific code where appropriate to interface with native APIs (which often take wchar_t* or similar).
 Most UI strings are UTF-16.
 URLs are generally UTF-8.
 Strings in the webkit glue layer are typically UTF-16 with several exceptions.

 The GURL class and strings

 One common data type using strings is the GURL class.
 The constructor takes a std::string in UTF-8 for the URL itself.
 If you have a GURL, you can use the spec() method to get the std::string for the entire URL, or you can use component methods to get parsed parts, such as scheme(), host(), port(), path(), query(), and ref(), all of which return a std::string.
-All the parts of the GURL with the possible exception of the ref string will be pure ASCII, the ref string might have some UTF-8 characters which are not also ASCII characters.
+All the parts of the GURL with the exception of the ref string will be pure ASCII, the ref string may have UTF-8 characters which are not also ASCII characters.

 Guidelines for string use in our codebase